Pit Bulls are known for doing many cute things, such as cuddling in blankets, rolling around in the dirt, and making goofy, wide-mouth faces.

 Some people clip the ears on hunting or fighting dogs so that they cannot be bitten as easily by other dogs or pests, leading to further injuries.

-Ear cropping is always done on puppies who are less than a year old.
-It is never performed professionally on fully grown dogs.
+Ear cropping is always done on puppies who are less than a year old, and it is never performed professionally on fully grown dogs.

-The practice is illegal in many countries around the world, especially in Europe.
+The practice is illegal in many countries worldwide, especially in Europe.

-However, it is still legal in the United States and is performed quite regularly.
+However, it is still legal in the United States and regularly performed.

-This is a controversial subject, and you are the only person that can make the decision.
+This is a controversial subject, and you are the only person who can decide.

-Keep in mind that in most countries, this is considered a cruel and unnecessary procedure.
+Keep in mind that this is considered a cruel and unnecessary procedure in most countries.

 Some people suggest that it can help prevent ear infections, but there is no evidence to corroborate their claims.